mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

-Let's output all namespaces in the current cluster
+Let's show namespaces in the current context

 `kubectl get namespaces`{{execute}}

 We can also use the shortened namepace opttion  `kubectl get ns`

- Let's create a couple namspaces and deploy container applications
- - create frontend namespace:

-   `kubectl create namespace frontend`{{execute}}

- - Create backend namespace:

- `kubectl create ns backend`{{execute}}

- Now, let's deploy a container pod  in each of the namespaces
+Now, let's deploy a container pod  in each in the frontend and backend namespaces

 - Deploy an nginx container into the frontend namespace:

  `kubectl run nginx --generator=run-pod/v1 --image=nginx --namespace frontend`{{execute}}